edgarbs1998-ips-ctesp-tpsi-projects/c-mastermind/README.md

 # C-Mastermind
 A simple Mastermind game developed in C as part of a university project.

+# Development
+At this moment only Windows operating system is supported due to the use of `windows.h` library.

+It has been developed with [Code::Blocks](http://www.codeblocks.org/) IDE and [MinGW](http://www.mingw.org/) compiler.

 # Localization
 Most of project's variables and functions are typed in English, however the strings displayed on the screen are typed in Portuguese.